Navigation and Content

 Diversity in Leadership

-Diversity in leadership enables greater depth and breadth of experience, perspective, and knowledge, which equips leaders to better relate to employees, customers, and prospective customers.
+Diversity in leadership enables greater depth and breadth of experience, perspective, and knowledge; by sharing this, leaders are better able to relate to employees, partners, customers, and prospective customers.
 This, in turn, helps the business to grow.
-In order for companies to retain market position within their sectors, the ability to share experience and relate is what facilitates change and innovation.
+It also facilitates change and fosters innovation so the organization can retain and build market position.

-In unprecedented times of challenges or uncertainty, leadership teams come together to make collective decisions on the way forward.
-When that team can leverage diversity in such a situation – the rich kaleidoscope of perspectives, different vantage points, and a diverse range of experiences – the conversations can be more candid and decisions more innovative.
+The leadership team must come together to make collective decisions during times of challenge and uncertainty.
+When this team is diverse – representing a rich kaleidoscope of perspectives, different vantage points, and wide-ranging experiences – conversations are more candid and decisions more innovative.

 In recent years, there has been a significant rise in companies preferring to trade and do business with diverse companies.
 Vendor selection and the process of auditing a potential supplier now focus more keenly on social responsibility and enabling minority-owned businesses to thrive.

 These programs also help promote diversity across each company’s ecosystem.
-Research suggests industry-leading companies globally are aware of this, as they have committed more than 50 billion USD to partner with minority and women-owned business enterprises (MWBEs) in the next decade.
+Research suggests industry-leading companies globally are aware of this, as they have committed more than $50 billion to partner with minority and women-owned business enterprises (MWBEs) in the next decade.
 Further boosting the economy, MWBEs are 67% more likely to employ minority talent and develop these people into higher positions.
-Per McKinsey, if spending with certified MWBEs doubled, so 2 trillion USD rather than the current 1 trillion USD, this could generate 280 billion USD in additional income and 4 million jobs for minority populations and women.
-Corporations have the potential to add value and help boost the global economy by prioritizing MWBE vendor selection, evidenced by the tech giant Google pledging to spend 2.5 billion USD with diverse suppliers in 2022.
+According to McKinsey, if spending with certified MWBEs doubled, so $2 trillion rather than the current $1 trillion, this could generate $280 billion in additional income and 4 million jobs for minority populations and women.
+Corporations have the potential to add value and help boost the global economy by prioritizing MWBE vendor selection.
+According to Gitnux, compared to companies that don’t have diverse suppliers, companies that do show a 133% greater return on procurement investments.
+This indicates the potential benefits of supplier diversity.
+Being more inclusive with its suppliers also allows the organization to reach a wider audience.

-Vendor diversity benefits everyone.
-Companies gain new value and minority-run businesses gain opportunities.
+Clearly, vendor diversity benefits everyone.
+Companies gain new value and minority-run businesses gain new opportunities.

 Talent Inclusion Through Technology

 Traditionally, many industries are male dominated at all levels of seniority, including logistics.
-Today this is changing and often thanks to technology.
+Today this is changing, often thanks to technology.

 For example, by using exoskeletons in a warehouse, people with less physical strength than the average man can now lift heavy objects with relative ease, broadening the pool of potential candidates for that warehouse role.
 Similarly, robotics that automate operations within a distribution hub can easily be supervised by differently abled people to ensure workflows run smoothly.